OXID-eSales/github-actions/docs/workflows/universal_workflow_light.md

 ## Inputs

 **testplan:** *required*, *no default*
-A file name or URL for a test plan yaml file containing all the variables needed for building the shop and running the tests.
+A file name or URL for a test plan YAML file containing all the variables needed for building the shop and running the tests.
 See tests/github_actions/defaults/defaults_light.yaml for a documented set of defaults.